Ensembl/ensembl-client/src/assets/browser/commander/INTERNALS.md

 ## derivedfutures/

 The `derivedfutures/` directory contains various utilities for managing futures for use by the crate user.
 Unlike `corefutures/` these futures use no non-public methods and so could have been implemented outside of this crate.
+Many of these could be delegated to external, possibly third-party crates in time.

 * `SempahoreFutureMaker` implements signal/wait in terms of futures (eg for use in blcking queues).